-St Mary's School's Whistle Blowing/Confidential Reporting Policy provides guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken, when staff have concerns about any adult's behaviour.
+St. Mary's Catholic Primary School's Whistle Blowing/Confidential Reporting Policy provides guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken, when staff have concerns about any adult's behaviour.

-Complaints / Allegation Management Towards or with a Child or Adult
+Complaints/Allegation Management Towards or with a Child or Adult

-A Safeguarding complaint involving a member of staff must be reported to the Headteacher immediately.
-Where there are concerns about the Headteacher or Principal, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school as appropriate.
-In the event of allegations of abuse being made against the Headteacher, where the Headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the designated officer(s) at the local authority.
-Staff may consider discussing any concerns with the school's designated safeguarding lead and make any referral via them.
-(KCSIE, 2016: pg 9)
+A safeguarding complaint involving a member of staff must be reported to the Headteacher immediately.
+Where there are concerns about the Headteacher, this should be referred to the Chair of Governors, Chair of the Management Committee or Proprietor of an Independent School as appropriate.
+In the event of allegations of abuse being made against the Headteacher, where the Headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the Designated Officer(s) at the local authority.

-Consultation without delay with the Designated Officer - Jane Groom Tel: 0191 561 3901 will determine what action follows.
+Consultation without delay with the Designated Officer - Carol Glasper Tel: 0191 561 3901 will determine what action follows.
 A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the Designated Officer.
-All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure. www.sunderlandscb.com
+All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure.

+www.safeguardingchildrensunderland.com